JuliaPhysics/Measurements.jl/docs/src/index.md

   differentiation, and much more.
 - Integration with [Plots.jl](https://github.com/JuliaPlots/Plots.jl).

+A current limitation of the package is that it is not yet possible to define quantities related by a correlation matrix.

 ## Citation and license

 The method used to handle functional correlation is described in this paper: